ADARSH000001/Focus-AI-Task-Scheduling-Environment-2/README.md

 ### LLM Agent
 Uses any OpenAI-compatible API.
 Configured via environment variables.
 Falls back to smart agent automatically on API errors or invalid outputs.

+> Use `--strict-env` to disable the silent fallback and fail loudly if LLM env vars are missing — recommended when you actually want to test LLM performance.

 The LLM receives a structured system prompt covering:
 - Energy-first decision rules
 - Priority + deadline sorting strategy